Background contributions in the electron-tracking Compton camera onboard SMILE-2+: Introduction

-The ETCC comprises the scatter and absorption medium similar to the medium of the conventional Compton camera.
-We expect that the gamma-ray initially loses the partial energy in the scattering medium via Compton scattering interaction, followed by complete absorption in the absorption medium, hereafter referred to as the ideal Compton event.
-However, several undesired events existed within the double Compton scattering event, the back-scattering event in which the gamma-ray was initially scattered on the absorption medium, and the accidental event in which two photons interacted in each medium.
-The ETCC provides a powerful tool to discriminate the ideal Compton event from an undesired event, involving the consistency check of the Compton kinematics, owing to the direction information of the recoil electron.
-We can calculate the differential angle $\alpha$ between the scattering gamma $\mathbf{g}$ \footnotemark[1] and the recoil electron $\mathbf{e}$ in two ways; the geometrical calculation, given by
+The ETCC includes a scattering and absorption medium similar to the medium used in the conventional Compton camera.
+We expect that the gamma-ray initially loses the partial energy in the scattering medium via Compton scattering interactions, followed by complete absorption in the absorption medium, hereafter referred to as the ideal Compton event.
+However, several undesired events can occur, such as the double Compton scattering event, the back-scattering event in which the gamma-ray was initially scattered on the absorption medium, and the accidental event in which two photons interacted in each medium.
+The ETCC provides a powerful tool to discriminate ideal Compton events from undesired events: a consistency check of the Compton kinematics based on the direction information of the recoil electron.
+We can calculate the differential angle $\alpha$ between the scattering gamma-ray $\mathbf{g}$ \footnotemark[1] and the recoil electron $\mathbf{e}$ with two approaches.
+The first is a geometrical calculation, which is formulated as